def-gthill/kenpali/kenpali-core.md

 Returns:

-- (_Array_): A sequence of pairs whose first element is the grouping key, and whose second element is the result of calling `onGroup` on an array of the second elements of the input pairs with that grouping key.
+- (_Array_): An array of pairs whose first element is the grouping key, and whose second element is the result of calling `onGroup` on an array of the second elements of the input pairs with that grouping key.

 ```
 # Grouping